Toolkit logo

 Background of the activity

-Activity from the book "Build bridges not walls - 97 exercises in multicultural understanding and conflict management", Lillian Hjorth and Enver Djuliman (Humanist forlag 2007).
+Based on an activity from the book "Build bridges not walls - 97 exercises in multicultural understanding and conflict management", Lillian Hjorth and Enver Djuliman (Humanist forlag 2007).

 Instructions